Alaska Airlines Credit Card Q & A

 Why aren't my miles posting?

 Your name doesn't match: In order for your credit card purchases to post correctly to your Mileage Plan™ account, the name on your credit card must match the name listed in your Mileage Plan™ account.
-If you've updated or changed your name with Bank of America, please contact Customer Care at 1-800-654-5669 to have it updated on your Mileage Plan™.
+If you've updated or changed your name with Bank of America, please contact Customer Care at 1-800-654-5669 to have it updated in your Mileage Plan™ account.
 It is important to use your legal first and last name because your Alaska Airlines Mileage Plan™ account is linked to your legal forms of identification required for travel.

 You've reached your annual cap: Some of our credit cards offered by Bank of America have an annual cap on the amount of miles you can earn.
 If you hold one of these credit cards and have reached your mileage cap for the year, please contact Bank of America at 1-800-552-7302 (for existing cardholders) to request an upgrade to a higher level Alaska Airlines credit card.
 Our Visa Signature® and Platinum Plus® cards do not have an annual mileage cap.
 However, there may be an increased annual fee on an upgraded account.

 A new Mileage Plan™ account was accidentally opened for you: If you didn't provide your existing Mileage Plan™ number during the Alaska Airlines credit card application process, then you will automatically be enrolled in Mileage Plan™ and assigned a new Mileage Plan™ number.
 Check the number under your name on your credit card.
 To combine duplicate Mileage Plan™ accounts, please contact Alaska Airlines Customer Care at 1-800-654-5669.

 Why were Alaska Airlines credit card miles subtracted from my Mileage Plan™ account?